RamSailopal/YottaDB-DR/README.md

 In the **InstB** container terminal, run /home/yottainit/slave.sh

-This will set the instance up for replication and then begin to receive replication information to instA.
+This will set the instance up for replication and then begin to receive replication information from instA.
 The slave.sh script is as follows:

     mupip set -replication=on -region "*"
     mupip replicate -instance_create -name=instB -noreplace